AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 ### Clustered

 For stacked charts with multiple series it is possible to divide stacked series into groups.
 The groups can be created by using a new y scale for each group.
-New scale should be used as a parameter of {api:anychart.core.cartesian.series.ContinuousBase#yScale}**.yScale()**{api} method for each series in the group:
+New scale should be used as a parameter of {api:anychart.core.cartesian.series.ContinuousBase#yScale}yScale(){api} method for each series in the group:

 ```
   var newScale = anychart.scales.linear()